 - The simple life: The fallacy of our national stereotype

 To people like me, Scott Morrison promising to “sort out” a gender-inclusive bathroom represents both a frightening winding back of my basic rights and a rather obvious pattern.

-Fresh from refusing to take responsibility for Australia’s contribution to global warming and hanging out by himself at the G7, Prime Minister Scott Morrison has returned his focus to an issue close to his heart – the private lives of transgender people.
+Prime Minister Scott Morrison has returned his focus to an issue close to his heart – the private lives of transgender people.

 In an interview with 2GB, Mr Morrison was asked about a small sign that had been placed by public servants, indicating that people were free to use the bathroom that correlated with their gender identity.
 A relatively harmless message, that caught the Prime Minister’s imagination.